Scale your business with our modular plugins.

 After that, go to WooCommerce > Settings and open the Payments tab from your WordPress dashboard.
 You will see all the payment methods available for your website.
 Enable the toggle for the Stripe – Credit Card payment method and click Set up.

-If you have already set up Stripe, all you need to do is press the Manage button.
+If you have already set up Stripe, press the Manage button.

 stripe test publishable secret key woocommerce orders